siddharthkumar17/COVID19-News-Analysis/README.md

 ![Alt text](cbcnewsdatasetplot.png)

 The next stage will be to use PySpark to do a similar sentiment analysis using NewsAPI for a broader dataset.
+This is the result of plotting the sentiment analysis over the generated summary of the articles:

 ![Alt text](newsapiplot.png)

+This is the result of plotting the sentiment analysis over the beginning 1000: